 Japchae is a sweet and savory dish with a type of cellophane noodles, assorted vegetables, meat and mushrooms, and seasoned with soy sauce and sesame oil.
 Although it was once a royal dish, it is now a popular celebration dish served on weddings, birthdays, and holidays.
 According to historical records, the dish was first made in the 17th century for King Gwanghaegun’s palace banquet.
 The king liked the dish so much that he promoted the chef to a high-ranking position, and japchae became a fixture of Korean royal court cuisine.

 Matang is chunks of fried sweet potato coated in hot brown syrup.
 It is sweet and crunchy on the outside and fluffy on the inside, and topped with black sesame seeds.
 Matang is a popular kid’s snack in Korea, and you can find it as a side in Korean restaurants.
 There are records of matang originating in China, but it is still a very popular snack in Korea.

 After exploring traditional Korean dishes, we reached out to Seattle locals and asked them if they have favorite Korean restaurants in Seattle.
 A lot of the best restaurants are a little outside of Seattle, so we suggest making a day trip to Lynnwood if you’re interested in eating at Ka Won.
 If you want to explore Korean food, or want to have a taste of home, check out these places:

 - Bok a Bok Fried Chicken, South-West Seattle

-Thank you to Ting-Wei and Jo-Tzu for telling us about their favorite dishes!
-This post and our conversations with students don’t even scratch the surface of Taiwan’s culinary history.
-We encourage you to explore different cultures, foods, and restaurants in Seattle, and to find your own favorite dishes!
+Thank you to our Korean students for inspiring us to explore Korean dishes!
+This post only covers a small portion of traditional Korean dishes.
+We encourage you to explore different cultures, foods, and restaurants in Seattle, and find your own favorite Korean dishes!